inside.ewu.edu

 PSYC 528.
 INTRO TO SOCIAL-EMOTIONAL LEARNING FOR EDUCATIONAL EQUITY.
 2 Credits.

-This course explores introductory concepts related to SEL and discovers how the five areas of self-awareness, self-management, social awareness, relationship skills, and responsible decision-making provide a foundation for healthy living.
-This course explores the Washington State standards and benchmarks for SEL and practice beginning skills for SEL.
-This course serves as an introduction in the graduate certificate in Social-Emotional Learning for Educational Equity (SEL-EE).
+Explores introductory concepts related to SEL and discovers how the five areas of self-awareness, self-management, social awareness, relationship skills, and responsible decision-making provide a foundation for healthy living.
+Explores the Washington State standards and benchmarks for SEL and practice beginning skills for SEL.
+Serves as an introduction to the graduate certificate in Social-Emotional Learning for Educational Equity (SEL-EE).

 PSYC 529.
 PSYCHO-ONCOLOGY.
 5 Credits.